LuLim14/StyleTransferBot/README.md

 The the easiest way:
   + Get a token for your bot [here](https://t.me/BotFather)
   + Download .ipynb notebook
   + Insert your token into the variable TOKEN in notebook
+  + Run notebook and test bot